peterhinch/micropython-async/v3/docs/DRIVERS.md

 ```py
 from primitives import RP2Touch  # rp2_touch.py
 ```
-This `Pushbutton` subclass uses a state machine to provide a touch button.
+This `Pushbutton` subclass uses a state machine on RP2040 or RP2350 to provide a touch button.
 API and usage are as per `Pushbutton` with the following provisos:
  1. The `sense` constructor arg is not supported.
  2. The `Pin` instance passed to the constructor must be defined as an input with a pull down resistor.
- 3. There is an additional classmethod `config` which takes three positional
+ 3. There is an additional classmethod with this pattern:
- args:
+ `config(thresh=5, start_sm=0, freq=500)` Args are:
- `thresh=5` Detection threshold.
+ `thresh` Detection threshold.
- `start_sm=0` State machine no. for first button (further buttons use subsequent SM's).
+ `start_sm` State machine no. for first button (further buttons use subsequent SM's).
- `freq=500` Sampling frequency in Hz.
+ `freq` Sampling frequency in Hz.
  4. There is a method `value` which may be called in test code: it returns two integers, an offset representing stray capacitance followed by the current capacitance (as a delta from the stray value).
+See below for usage example.

 If used, the `config` classmethod should be called prior to instantiating any touchbuttons.
 The sensitivity of the buttons is defined by `thresh`: low values